 "Nadja is an amazing therapist; she's very understanding and sympathetic to all my concerns and traumas.
-She has guided me to more content to review during the week to help me understand my feelings, traumas and relatable situations.
-I definitely recommend Nadja as a counselor especially for woman who feel they need woman to woman advice.
+She has guided me to more content to review during the week to help me understand my feelings, traumas, and relatable situations.
+I recommend Nadja as a counselor, especially for women who feel they need woman-to-woman advice.
 I found her way of counseling was as nurturing as a mother’s advice."

-Therapy can be helpful at all ages.
-A 13 year old might be eager to have an outside party to talk to about family life, school, friends, and feelings.
-Teen counseling can teach your child healthy coping skills for teens and make a positive impact on their life.
-In big cities, such as Los Angeles, there is a variety of information on each client practice, whether it be with couples or families.
-Clients in general go to therapy when they want to improve a relationship or improve themselves, regardless of age.
+Therapy can be helpful for all ages.
+A 13-year-old might be eager to have an objective party to talk to about family life, school, friends, and feelings.
+Teen counseling can help your child learn healthy coping skills that can benefit them during adolescence and into their adult life.

-Being a teenager can be difficult in ways that only teenagers can understand.
-Teenagers deserve to be treated with kindness and respect, and supported by mental health professionals if necessary.
-Having a chance to talk about what they're experiencing and how they're feeling can be highly beneficial for teens.
+Adolescence can be difficult.
+Teenagers deserve to be treated with kindness and respect and supported by mental health professionals if necessary.
+Providers who treat teenagers will typically create a safe space in which they can openly tell their thoughts and emotions and work through challenges.
+Having the chance to speak honestly about what they're experiencing and how they're feeling can be highly beneficial for teens.

-The cost of therapy depends on where you live, the therapists's qualifications, and coverage from insurance companies.
+The cost of therapy depends on where you live, the therapist's qualifications, and any available coverage from insurance companies.
 It can vary widely, but online therapy (including video sessions) is generally a more affordable option.